dev-augustin/my-recipe-keeper/README.md

 ### Problem Statement

-An app which helps to save and organize all your favorite recipes.
+An app which helps to find, save and organize all your favorite recipes.

 ### Target Users